Florida Clinical Psychologist Salary Outlook

 Which Florida Cities Are Best for Clinical Psychologists?

-With such a vast and diverse state, it’s not hard to understand why wages vary widely across the state of Florida, and it’s no different for clinical psychologists.
-Wages range from the high of $80,500 in Jacksonville to just over $38,000 in Panama City.
+In a place as diverse and vast as Florida, it’s not hard to understand why salaries vary widely across the state, and it’s no different for clinical psychologists.
+Salaries range from the high of $122,430 in metro Crestview to $69,590 in Lakeland.

 Florida cities and metro areas by median annual clinical psychologist wage